rowlandhill/ruby-vs-js-arrays-study/study.md

 <!-- your answer here -->
 ```

-## EXAMPLE: Define "view" and "view-state" within the context of SPAs
+## EXAMPLE: Define "view" and "view-state"

-What do developers mean when they say "view"?
-Since view can have many meanings,
+Within the context of SPAs, what do developers mean when they say "view"?
+Since
-what do developers mean when they say "view-state"?
-How do front-end "routers"
+view can have many meanings, what do developers mean when they say "view-state"?
-help manage view-state?
+How do front-end "routers" help manage view-state?

 ```md
 <!-- your answer here -->